top of page

 Before Surgery (Left) / Immediately After Surgery (Right)

 Q2.
-When is autologous rib cartilage necessary in revision rhinoplasty?
+Why is rib cartilage necessary?

 Q3.
-Why is a conservative approach important in revision surgery?
+Why is a conservative approach important?

-🎥 YouTube Reference
+๐ŸŽฅ YouTube Reference

 Postoperative precautions and possible complications after rhinoplasty